csalmean/FlowBoiling_HKUST/README.md

 ![Code diagram 1](https://github.com/csalmean/FlowBoiling_HKUST/assets/133036780/22ca0d7f-2b15-46cc-89f6-db9e01f06a78)

 Since everything was written for my own experimental setup, it may take some work to get it working on your own hardware.
 However, I hope the annotation and explanatory diagrams above can help you to modify it as needed.
 I suggest you start with __main__ and the configuration files, and adjust the hardware as necessary.

+**The Calibration_calculator file is specifically designed to work with the output of this control code when operating on calibration mode.
+Please check my papers to understand the experimental method.**